adluong/DKGTSS/README.md

 # Distribute Key Generation experiments
-This is a source codes for the paper: Practical Distributed Key Generation Using Two-Round Secret Sharing.
+This is a source code for the paper: Practical Distributed Key Generation Using Two-Round Secret Sharing.\\
 This repository comprises:

 **1. Smart contract**